We’re back today with more acronyms!

 A key consideration for the rollout of Accelerated Mobile Pages is content.

-With publishers increasingly relying on rich content such as videos and plugins for various social media platforms as well as image carousels, cutting out dead weight and keeping sites mobile-friendly is trickier than ever, even for local business websites such as carpet cleaner marketing sites.
+With publishers increasingly relying on rich content such as videos and plugins for various social media platforms as well as image carousels, cutting out dead weight.
+Keeping sites mobile-friendly is trickier than ever, even for local business websites such as carpet cleaner marketing sites.

-Ads and analytics also need to work with shared components that let them still deliver a good experience for their users while retaining the features that draw people to their pages in the first place.
+Ads and analytics also need to work with shared components that let them still deliver a good experience for their users.
+Retaining the features that draw people to their pages in the first place.

-The open-source nature is also a boon as we’ve discussed, giving AMPs a better prospect for being relevant and updated as time goes on.
+The open-source nature is also a boon as we’ve discussed, giving AMPs a better prospect for being relevant.
+Updated as time goes on.

 The ability to distribute content is also a consideration.
 It’s fair to say that if you have a website you want as many people to see it as possible.
-The fact that mobile users are starting to take over desktop users for all the internet and dominate the figures month by month is explanation enough by itself.
+The fact that mobile users are starting to take over desktop users for all the internet.
+Dominate the figures month by month is explanation enough by itself.

-The use of a lightweight and agile page that combines its trimmed-down nature with clever cache abilities makes it perfect for enabling publishers and site owners to reach as much of their target demographic and existing customers as possible.
+The use of a lightweight and agile page that combines its trimmed-down nature with clever cache abilities makes it perfect for enabling publishers.
+Site owners to reach as much of their target demographic and existing customers as possible.

 Ads are a final point that’s critical.
 Often a problem with pages that aren’t optimized for mobile users, AMP HTML will allow a page to still keep its ad network choices as well as retain any particular formats that are tailored for their user experience.